ahmetavc/Evolution/README.md

 After that, the health of the creature is reduced by a fixed amount.
 If the health is equal  or below zero, the creature is declared dead an will not be updated any more.

+Every creature has a brain.
+Brain implemantations should be in the brains folder and should inherit brain interface.

 ## Requirements

 Make sure the following packages are available:

-Python 3.x
+Python 3.x |
-pip install opencv-python
+pip install opencv-python |
 pip install pygame